 Book Review for “The Jane Austen Society” by Natalie Jenner.
 Summary: Just after the Second World War, in the small English village of Chawton, an unusual but like-minded group of people band together to attempt something remarkable.
 One hundred and fifty years ago, Chawton was the final home of Jane Austen, one of England's finest … Continue reading Industry about the Cottage.

-From “How to do Nothing” by Jenny Odell to “The Only Woman in the Room” by Marie Benedict.
+From “Shuggie Bain” by Douglas Stuart to “The Readers of Broken Wheel Recommend” by Katarina Bivald.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book … Continue reading #6Degrees of Separation for August 1, 2020.
+A book doesn’t need … Continue reading TCL’s #6Degrees of Separation for April 3, 2021.

 Book Review for “The Women of Chateau Lafayette” by Stephanie Dray.
 Summary: 1774.
 Gently-bred noblewoman Adrienne Lafayette becomes her husband's political partner in the fight for American independence.
 But when their idealism sparks revolution in France, and the guillotine threatens everything she holds dear, Adrienne must choose to renounce the complicated man she loves, or … Continue reading Tricolors for Trying Times.

 Many thanks to Davida Chazan for inviting me to be on her blog today.
 I’m delighted to share a bit about Sarah Bernhardt’s role in the siege of Paris.
 Sarah Bernhardt and the Siege of Paris And an excerpt from M.K.
 Tod's upcoming novel "Paris in Ruins" The Franco-Prussian war occurred in 1870 during the … Continue reading Guest Author Post: Sarah Bernhardt and the Siege of Paris by M.K.
 Tod.